Quantitative estimates for the flux of TASEP with dilute site disorder: Introduction

 In this paper, we consider TASEP with i.i.d. site disorder such that the jump rate at each site has a random value whose distribution is supported in an interval $[r,1]$, with $r\in(0,1)$.
 A flat piece in the flux was observed numerically by physicists \cite{kru, tb, HS} and interpreted as the occurence of a phase transition by several heuristic arguments.
 Contrary to the disordered ZRP, the invariant measures are no longer explicit in the site-disordered TASEP, which makes the analysis of the flux more challenging.
 Before commenting on the flat segment in the flux, let us mention that the existence of a hydrodynamic limit of the form \eqref{burgers_intro} for TASEP with i.i.d. site disorder was established in \cite{sep}, using last passage percolation (LPP) and variational coupling.
 Consequently, the flux function was shown to be concave.
 More generally, the existence of a limit of the type \eqref{burgers_intro} was obtained in \cite{bgrs4} for asymmetric attractive systems in ergodic environment, based on the study of invariant measures.
 We refer also to \cite{CL, sch1, sch2, sz} for further rigorous results in a different class of disordered SEP.

 Recently, Sly gave in \cite{sly} a short and very elegant proof of the existence of a flat segment in the flux for TASEP with general rate distribution.
 The proof in \cite{sly} relies on a clever coupling implemented in the LPP formulation of the TASEP.
 In this paper, we develop a different approach, announced in \cite{bb}, based on a renormalization method to obtain a precise information on the flux function and on the flat segment at the price of additional assumptions on the disorder distribution.
-To our knowledge, this is the first time a renormalization procedure is applied in the context of TASEP.
-We focus on the case of dilute disorder which plays a key role in the physical literature \cite{kru}.
+We focus on the case of dilute disorder which plays a key role in the physical literature \cite{kru} { as a sharp transition occurs for any arbitrarily small amount of disorder}.
 The jump rate at each site is chosen randomly, according to some dilution parameter $\varepsilon\in[0,1]$, so that a site is ``fast'' with probability $1-\varepsilon$, in which case it has rate $1$, or ``slow'' with probability $\varepsilon$, in which case its rate has some distribution $Q$ with support $(r,1]$ for some $r\in(0,1)$.
-Under some assumption on the distribution $Q$, and for sufficiently diluted disorder, i.e. $\varepsilon$ small enough, we prove the existence of a flat segment and determine the limiting size of this segment when $\varepsilon$ vanishes.
-Moreover, we prove the convergence of the whole flux function to an explicit function.
-We stress the fact that Sly's argument \cite{sly} does not require any assumption on $Q$ nor the dilution of the disorder, however the control on the flux in \cite{sly} is less precise.
+Under some assumption on the distribution $Q$, and for sufficiently diluted disorder, i.e. $\varepsilon$ small enough, we prove (Theorem \ref{th_plateau}) the existence of a flat segment and determine the limiting size of this segment when $\varepsilon$ vanishes.
+Moreover, we prove (Theorem \ref{th_dilute_limit}) the convergence of the whole flux function to an explicit function, which exhibits a sharp transition at $\varepsilon=0$.
+We stress the fact that Sly's argument \cite{sly} does not require any assumption on $Q$ nor on the dilution of the disorder, however the control on the flux in \cite{sly} is less precise for small $\varepsilon$ than the one we provide in Theorems \ref{th_plateau} and \ref{th_dilute_limit}.
+The reason for this is that our renormalization approach is a perturbation of $\varepsilon=0$, while Sly's approach involves a comparison with the homogeneous TASEP corresponding to $\varepsilon=1$.
+It follows that Sly's estimate on the size of the flat segment, is (unlike ours) not optimal for small $\varepsilon$.